jsenv/core/readme.md

 ## Name

 The name `jsenv` stands for JavaScript environments.
-This is because the original purpose of `jsenv` was to blur the differences between two JavaScript runtimes: web browsers and Node.js.
+This is because the original purpose of `jsenv` was to bring closer two JavaScript runtimes: web browsers and Node.js.
 This aspect of `jsenv` is not highlighted in the documentation but it exists.

 Maybe `jsenv` should be written `JSEnv`?
 It's too boring to hold `shift` on keyboard while typing `JSE`, then release `shift`, then type `nv`, so it's a no.